 - Free WiFi

 - Dining credits

 All you have to do is book through United Hotels and look for VIP Access properties.

 Don’t have a Premier status?
 You can still use your MileagePlus number to book hotels via United’s dedicated portal.
 You may receive a more affordable rate than what you may be able to find elsewhere.

-Also for a limited time, new United Club℠ Infinite Card cardholders can earn 100,000 bonus miles after spending $5,000 within the first 3 months of account opening.
-Other perks include United Club membership, first two bags checked free, and a fee credit for TSA PreCheck or Global Entry.
+United Club℠ Infinite Card cardholders can get United Club membership, first two bags checked free, and a fee credit for TSA PreCheck or Global Entry.

 Learn more: Airline Credit Cards

 The American Airlines AAdvantage MileUp℠ Card is really fantastic because you earn two miles for not only every dollar you spend on your American Airlines purchases but also on your groceries.
 This makes this a valuable card to have in your wallet given the current travel climate.

 You can use American Airlines’ dedicated portal to book hotel stays (and car rentals) at more than 150,000 properties in more than 500 destinations.
 You can either use your miles only or use a combination of cash and miles (with as few as 1,000 miles).
 The hotel rate you receive in the portal is dependent upon your AAdvantage status.